ShubhamVerma-Developer/100XCodeDev/video-lecture-practice/Week 6/6.2 useEffect-useMemo-useCallback/README.md

 You will only make a pit stop From time to time (Lets say once every 20 laps) even though you pass right in front of it in every lap Making a pit stop is a side effect.

+### Write a component that takes a todo id as an input and fetches the data from that todo from the given endpoint and then renders it.
+How would the dependency array change?